asymmetric/nixpkgs-iso-unmaintained-check/README.md

 ## Usage

 ```
-./check.sh -h
+./check.sh > report
 ```

+The script prints out what it's doing to stderr, whereas stdout is used only for the final report.

-This script relies on the value of `<nixpkgs>`, so you can use the `NIX_PATH` variable to set it to a value of your choosing:
+The script relies on the value of `<nixpkgs>`, which you can override:

 ```
 NIX_PATH=nixpkgs=/foo/bar/baz ./check.sh